rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

   testDimension: "true",
 });
 ```
-This example will map to Pinterest `ViewCategory` event.
+This above example will map to Pinterest `ViewCategory` event.

 ```javascript
 rudderanalytics.page("I am new page with no name", {